mattermost/docs/source/messaging/keyboard-shortcuts.rst

 Messages
 --------

-The following shortcuts are supported in all Mattermost clients.
+The following keyboard shortcuts are supported in all supported browsers and in the Mattermost Desktop App.

 +----------------------------------+---------------------------------+---------------------------------------------------------+
 | On Windows                       | On Mac                          | Description                                             |